ava-labs/avalanchego/vms/platformvm/docs/validators_versioning.md

 Note that:

-1. `BLS Public Key` diffs have same keys as `Weight` diffs.
-So same ordering is guaranteed.
+1. `BLS Public Key` diffs have the same keys as `Weight` diffs.
+This implies that the same ordering is guaranteed.
 2. Value is either validator `BLS Public Key` bytes or an empty byte slice, as illustrated in previous section.

 ## Validators diff usage in rebuilding validators state